Progenesis is a San Diego-based company founded in 2015 that develops and offers non-invasive genetic tests

-Why is PGD used?
+Why is PGT-M used?

-How many types of PGD are there?
+How many types of PGT-M are there?

 Single gene mutations

 Nucleic acids (DNA) are the building blocks of our genetic material.
 They are represented in four different types of molecules (A, T, G, and C).
-Single gene mutations include substitution, for example, the replacement of an A for a G or a C for a T, deletions and insertions of at least one nucleotide.
+Single gene mutations include substitution, for example, the replacement of an A for a G or a C for a T, deletions, and insertions of at least one nucleotide.
 These genetic alterations can happen by chance, or they may be inherited by children from their parents.
 Although PGD can identify either type of mutation, it is normally used to identify those an embryo would receive from parents who are carriers of a particular genetic abnormality.

 Not all genetic alterations are fatal and not all mutations cause disease.
 Sometime mutations are in a non-coding chromosomal region leading to no apparent clinical effect.
 Other mutations may be in a area of coding DNA but are not translated into an amino acid change or do not result in any negative effect.
 These are silent mutations.

-Translocations are common chromosomal alterations that often but not always impact health.
+Translocations are common chromosomal alterations that often impact health.
 Translocations are generally divided into two types: balanced or unbalanced.
 Balanced translocations consist of an exchange of large chromosomal regions between two chromosomes, with no net loss or gain of DNA.
 These events are difficult to detect using PCR-based techniques.
 An unbalanced translocation, however, is generally detectable, especially when the chromosomal gain or loss is large (over 10MB).